PaloAltoNetworks/code2cloud-python-flask-webserver/README.md

 ## Goals

 - Demonstrate code-to-cloud traceability using Prisma Cloud.
-- Showcase a simple customer management system with CRUD operations.
 - Utilize GitHub Actions for automated CI/CD.
 - Deploy the application using Kubernetes manifests.